What you need to know about the HTC U Ocean and HTC 11

 - HTC One M7 – £549.99

 What’s clear is that top-end HTC smartphones don’t come cheap, but there’s also a trend of the company selling phones between £500 and £600.
 We reckon it’ll be closer to the top end of that pricing window in 2017, unless the price of the pound rises to pre-June 2016 levels.
+Somewhere around £599 or higher would be expected, in these post-referendum times.
+Don't forget that the new Samsung Galaxy S8 starts at £689, so pricing for the HTC U could match that lofty price tag.

-SHOULD YOU WAIT FOR THE HTC 11?
+SHOULD YOU WAIT FOR THE HTC U?

 And there are a whole host of great phones you could currently buy too, including the Samsung Galaxy S7, our 'Phone of the Year' for 2016.
 We’re also happy to recommend the new Google Pixel and the even newer OnePlus 3T.